Willie Mays: Post-playing career

 After Mays retired as a player, he remained in the New York Mets organization as their hitting instructor until the end of the 1979 season.
 Mays missed several appointments during these years and was often absent from Mets games.
-When Joe McDonald became the Mets' General Manager in 1975, he threatened to fire Mays for this.
-Baseball Commissioner Bowie Kuhn and Mays's lawyer intervened, and the Mets agreed to keep him, as long as he stayed at home games for at least four innings.
+Joe McDonald became the new Mets' general manager in 1975, and at the start of 1976, he terminated the 10-year contract stating the contract with Mays was vague.
+Mays had six years to go at $50,000 a year for various duties that had recently led to friction and the threat of a lawsuit.
+Mays irritated by the notification, he then hired a lawyer and appealed to Baseball Commissioner Bowie Kuhn to arbitrate the situation.
+Kuhn and Mays's lawyer reviewed, and the Mets agreed to keep him, as long as he stayed at home games for at least four innings.
 During his time with the Mets, Lee Mazzilli learned the basket catch from him.

 In October 1979, Mays took a job at the Bally's Park Place casino in Atlantic City, New Jersey.
 While there, he served as a special assistant to the casino's president and as a greeter.
 After being told by Kuhn that he could not be part of both baseball and a casino, Mays terminated his contract with the Mets, and he was banned from baseball.
 Kuhn was concerned about gambling infiltrating baseball, but Hirsch points out that Mays's role was merely as a greeter, he was not allowed to place bets at the casino as part of his contract, and the casino did not engage in sports betting.
 In 1985, less than a year after replacing Kuhn as commissioner, Peter Ueberroth decided to allow Mays to return to baseball.
-At a press conference with Mays and Mantle (reinstated from a similar suspension), Ueberroth said, "I am bringing back two players who are more a part of baseball than perhaps anyone else."
+At a press conference with Mays and Mickey Mantle (reinstated from a similar suspension), Ueberroth said, "I am bringing back two players who are more a part of baseball than perhaps anyone else."